Dr. Adam A. Pack

 At UH Hilo, I teach undergraduate students at all levels and work with graduate students in UH Hilo’s TCBES program.
-I am also an affiliate faculty at UH Manoa and work with graduate students there in the Psychology and Biology Departments.
+I am also an affiliate and cooperating faculty at UH Manoa and work with graduate students there in the Psychology and Biology Departments and in the Marine Science Graduate Program.
 My undergraduate course offerings at UH Hilo currently include:

 - Statistical Techniques ( )

 - Marine Mammal Behavior ( )